Chart Color Schemes

 Rockdale is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Rockdale has a high level of cultural diversity, with 70.0% of its population speaking a language other than English at home and 64.6% born overseas.
-Christianity is the predominant religion in Rockdale, accounting for 39.2% of the population.
-Hinduism is notably overrepresented, comprising 19.6% compared to the Greater Sydney average of 6.6%.
+Rockdale has significant cultural diversity, with 70.0% speaking a language other than English at home and 64.6% born overseas.
+The predominant religion is Christianity, at 39.2%.
+Hinduism is notably higher than the regional average, comprising 19.6% compared to Greater Sydney's 5.2%.

 Frequently Asked Questions - Diversity